RoofCrafters: The one-stop solution to all your residential and commercial roofing needs.

 Causes of Leaks

-Roof leaks commonly occur because of several reasons.
+Roof leaks commonly occur because of several different reasons:

-- Water might have pooled because of a storm that eventually damaged the roof, causing it to leak.
+- Water may have pooled because of a storm that eventually damaged the roof, causing it to leak.

-- You might have skipped roof maintenance or conducted repairs yourself.
+- You may have skipped roof maintenance or conducted repairs yourself.